OpenLineage/docs/docs/guides/new-quickstart.md

     These variables allow Airflow to connect with the OpenLineage API and send events to Marquez.

-3. Marquez also uses Postgres, so you will need to have Airflow use a different port than the default 5432, which is allocated to Airflow by default.
-Run the following command to use port 5678 for Postgres:
+3. It is a good idea to have Airflow use a different port for Postgres than the default 5432, so run the following command to use port 5678 instead:

     ```sh
     astro config set postgres.port 5678